-We want you to take intellectual risks, make discoveries, explore the world around you, participate in exciting cutting-edge research projects, engage in community-based learning and find your passion!
+We want you to take intellectual risks, make discoveries, explore the world around you, participate in exciting cutting-edge research projects and find your passion!

 Honors Foundations Program

 The Honors Foundations Program is a two-year Honors program designed to enrich students' first years on campus.